solyarisoftware/blomming_api/README.md

 ## To do

-- Supply methods to fully cover Blomming API endpoints (all *buy* services endpoints are now implemented (100%) but many of *sell* services endpoints are still to be implemented (50%).
-- Realize a test framework.
+- Do some Log file logic for debug.
 - Refactor classes architecture: now endpoints return Ruby hashes translating one-to-one JSON returned by HTTP API calls.
 Naif, I admit!
-A possible alternative implementation (v.2.0) is to create a specific Resource class for every Blomming resource (Category, Order, Shop, Item, Sku, etc.), I'll possibly investigate how to use/sublclass ActiveResource, or a similar approach.
+A possible alternative implementation (v.2.0) is to create a specific *Resource* class for every Blomming resources (Category, Order, Shop, Item, Sku, etc.), I'll possibly investigate how to use/sublclass ActiveResource, or to use a similar approach.
 - BLOMMING_API::Client.load_and_retry() method is debatable.
 Better manage Restclient exceptions return codes.
 Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way.
 Subclass for different behaviours on exceptions.
-- Do some Log file logic for debug.
+- Realize a "serious" test framework.

 ## Licence